The sensory experience of a cosmetic product is based on its appearance, texture, and odor, and is a measure of its quality.

 Figure 5.
 Compression testing of a cosmetic product

 Extrusion testing (Figure 6) is specifically used for testing semi-solids in isolation, with the help of extrusion fixtures.
 The interaction of semi-solid cosmetics with the dispenser and packaging can also be evaluated using forward or back extrusion methods.

 Figure 6.
 Extrusion testing of a cosmetic product

-Back extrusion is useful for testing the flow characteristics of bath creams, and the spreadability and ease of applying moisturizers, masks, pastes and hair waxes.
-The dispensability of shampoos and creams can be evaluated by forward extrusion.
+Back extrusion is useful for testing the flow characteristics of bath creams, and the spreadability and ease of applying moisturizers, masks, pastes, and hair waxes.
+The dispensability of shampoos and creams can be evaluated by forwarding extrusion.